-Many newcomers are unfamiliar with Canadian sports and activities, therefore making it difficult to engage without some basic introduction.
+Many New to Canada Participants are unfamiliar with Canadian sports and activities, therefore making it difficult to engage without some basic introduction.
 Once the basic rules and skills are learned, confidence and the desire to continue in the sport or activity may be developed.

 - Host clinics and/or workshops, preferably free-ofcharge, that allow non-members and new players to either try-out or learn about the sport/activity.
 Such clinics can also help participants build up their skills so that they are competitive with those who have been participating for longer. - Provide drop-in or pick-up times to allow for learning and familiarization. - Recruit local champions/heroes to help market your sport and attend your workshops. - Provide engaging orientation sessions to help families understand the sport and how to navigate the system.
-It may take more than one season for a newcomer to get accustomed to the sport system. - Educate coaches and provide them with professional development opportunities to enhance cultural sensitivity and be more inclusive of newcomers in their programs.
-This may help coaches provide more one-on-one help to newcomers.
-Cultural diversity training may be offered through local settlement agencies. - Establish age and skill level tiered-divisions that can help familiarize newcomers to sport.
-It also ensures proper facilitation of skill development, and in turn, a quality physical literacy experience. - Include physical literacy as part of the education shared with newcomers so that they have a clear understanding of the benefits of being physically active.
+It may take more than one season for a New to Canada Participant to get accustomed to the sport system. - Educate coaches and provide them with professional development opportunities to enhance cultural sensitivity and be more inclusive of New to Canada Participants in their programs.
+This may help coaches provide more one-on-one help to New to Canada Participants.
+Cultural diversity training may be offered through local settlement agencies. - Establish age and skill level tiered-divisions that can help familiarize New to Canada Participants to sport.
+It also ensures proper facilitation of skill development, and in turn, a quality physical literacy experience. - Include physical literacy as part of the education shared with New to Canada Participants so that they have a clear understanding of the benefits of being physically active.

-- Create separate volunteer or paid positions for mentors who could be matched up with newcomers to help them learn about the sport/ activity and processes. - Offer "learn-to" programs for those entering a sport later than the sport caters to.
+- Create separate volunteer or paid positions for mentors who could be matched up with New to Canada Participants to help them learn about the sport/activity and processes. - Offer "learn-to" programs for those entering a sport later than the sport caters to.
 This will allow participants to work on skill development and catch up with their peers so that they can have success in the program. - Hold open houses where a number of sports can be tried; this showcases a number of sports and activities and provides information.
 Ask the local settlement agencies to promote these events.